Santiago-Pedemonte/Private-Blockchains/README.md

 # Blockchain
-A repository of private blockchains with different consensus algorithms and developed on the Ethereum Blockchain.
+A repository of private blockchains with different consensus algorithms and developed with the [Go Ethereum](https://geth.ethereum.org/) implementation.

 ## Index